| | |

 I think the simple answer to this is YES and NO.

-We run from one activity or appointment or obligation to another dragging the children along behind us.
-And when we stop to talk to other moms we see, the conversation inevitably turns to the topic of how busy we all are!
-“Busy?!
-Yes, we’re definitely busy!
-I’m so tired of running around…” It’s as if we actually strive to be busier than everyone else.
+Does it feel like you’re running from one activity or appointment or obligation to another, dragging your children along behind you?
+And when you talk with other moms, the conversation inevitably turns to the topic of how busy everyone is!

 How Do We Get Unbusy?